chesleybrown/full-stack-challenge/README.md

 [http://localhost:3000/](http://localhost:3000/) in a modern browser and get the expression interface.
 This page will be automatically updated as expressions from any Producers are evaluated as well as when expressions fail to be evaluated.
+The interface provides an input so you can manually enter your own expressions to have them evaluated live.

 The Consumer will log all of it's output to stdout.